andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

 //architects wanted to 'own' the model and be the gatekeepers.  -> I need to say something about people, desire to control which curtails the innovation in model - DDD requires the best skills from everyone: architects on oversight/practice, domain experts on language and domain knowledge, developers on the model implemnentation : THIS is the success of DDD, it implictly brings the whole team together.

+## Ownership

+Team collectively owns the model.
+Everyone has some important insight and perspective to add to the model.
+Collective ownership stimulates collective responsibility in implementation.

 ---